TeamFAPS/PSVita-StorageMgr/README.md

 kernel plugin that automatically mounts/redirects any storage device on any mount points you want

-## Credits:
+## Credits

-CelesteBlue for the rewriting, fixes, tests (I spent about 30hours on this project)
+CelesteBlue for the rewriting, fixes, tests (I spent about 40 hours on this project)

 gamesd by motoharu / xyz